All Products

 2. In the dialog box that appears, enter your username and password, and then click OK.

-4. In the Create NFS Share dialog box, set the parameters and click OK.
-The following table describes the parameters.
+4. In the Create NFS Share dialog box, configure the parameters described in the following table and click OK.

 Parameter